mecid/mecid.github.io/_posts/2025-07-01-glassifying-toolbars-in-swiftui.md

 ![glassy-toolbar](/public/glassy-toolbar-1.png)

-Whenever you support platforms for Liquid Glass, you may need to keep the old text-based toolbar items.
+Whenever you support platforms before Liquid Glass, you may need to keep the old text-based toolbar items.
 You can easily achieve that by using the *labelStyle* view modifier.

 ```swift
 struct ContentView: View {